 A mastering engineer works with the client to determine proper spacing between songs and how songs will be ordered on the CD.
 The flow of an album must appeal to the listener; it should engage them and take them on a musical journey as determined by the artist.
 Any final edits will be addressed during the mastering process as well.

-Yes, we prefer cash or check but we also accept Pay Pal, Visa, Discover and Master Card.
-We do charge a 5% fee for credit card and Paypal payments to cover the credit fees.
+Yes.
+We prefer cash, check or Venmo but we also accept Visa, Discover and Master Card with a 5% credit card fee.

 The needs of every artist, song and album are different so the price varies, however the studio rates works like this…